transcom/mymove/docs/how-to/upload-electronic-orders.md

 cac-extract-token-label
 ```

-Grab the `token label` from `Slot 0`.
-It should have your name and a number in it.

 Now over in your git checkout of the transcom/nom repo.
 Then download the [sample csv](https://drive.google.com/open?id=1-zxetfRhLEpnx1SBTAveoTLpwEzp3fK-) into the repo.
 And run these commands (**NOTE:** you will need your CAC personal PIN to do this operation):

 ```sh